Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Experiments

 For the classification of forest biodiversity potential using 2D orthophotos, we employed the ResNet-18 architecture~\citep{kaiming-resnet}.
-While deeper variants such as ResNet-34 and ResNet-50 were explored in preliminary experiments, they did not yield significant performance improvements, leading us to select the more computationally efficient ResNet-18.
-This architecture outputs feature vectors of size 512, matching the dimensionality of our PointVector-S model's output, which proved advantageous for our fusion experiments.
+Deeper variants such as ResNet-34 and ResNet-50 were explored in preliminary experiments, but they did not yield significant performance improvements, leading us to select the more computationally efficient ResNet-18.

+We set the maximum training epochs to 20, as initial training experiments showed a validation performance plateau after approx. 10--20 epochs of training.
+We used cross-entropy loss and employed an AdamW optimizer and a cosine annealing learning rate scheduler~\citep{2017-loshchilov-adamw,2016-loshchilov-cosine-annealing-lr}.

+We evaluated the combinations of hyperparameters listed in Table~\ref{tab:resnet-hyperparameters}, which also show the final selected values.
+The missing benefits of using pre-trained weights from ImageNet might stem from the fact that the aerial perspective and characteristics of orthophotos differ substantially from the object-centric images of the ImageNet dataset.

+The input images have a resolution of 240×240 pixels, maintaining the original 12.5 cm ground sampling distance of the orthophotos.
+As we employed the sample plot size and shape standards of the Danish NFI~\citep{alban-nfi-field-instructions}, pixels outside the 30-meter diameter circle are set to zero for all color channels.

-To enhance model robustness and prevent over-fitting, we implemented several data augmentation techniques during training: \begin{itemize} \item Random horizontal and vertical flipping and random rotation up to 45 degrees to account for rotational invariance in aerial imagery. \item Color jittering with brightness, saturation, and hue adjustments to account for varying lighting conditions at capture times. \end{itemize}
+To enhance model robustness and prevent over-fitting, we evaluated several data augmentation techniques during training, with inspiration from \citep{li2023treeheightprediction} and \citep{tolan2024canopy-height-maps}: \begin{itemize} \item Random rotations from 0--360 degrees to account for rotational invariance in aerial imagery. \item Random color jittering with brightness, saturation, and hue adjustments to account for varying lighting conditions at capture times. \item Random Gaussian blur with sigma values (0.1--2.0) and kernel size of 5$\times$5 pixels, which could help improve model robustness to image quality differences. \end{itemize}

-The network was initialized with random weights rather than ImageNet pre-training, as the aerial perspective and characteristics of orthophotos differ substantially from natural images.

-The model was trained for 100 epochs using the Adam optimizer with a learning rate of 0.001 and a batch size of 32.
-Input images were preprocessed to a resolution of 240×240 pixels, maintaining the original 12.5 cm ground sampling distance.
-For circular sample areas, pixels outside the 30-meter diameter circle were masked to zero to ensure the model focused only on the relevant forest area.
+We observed a significant performance increase when applying Gaussian blur during training.
+This could potentially be due to the presence of noise in the orthophotos which is reduced or removed by the Gaussian blur operation.
+We skipped random rotations and color jittering completely in the final experiments, as we did not observe a positive influence on the validation performance.